neurobagel/documentation/docs/user_guide/config.md

 Review and change as needed the following variables in `.env` based on your data sharing requirements:

-- `NB_RETURN_AGG` - controls whether a node returns subject level information
+- `NB_RETURN_AGG`: whether to return aggregate counts only, instead of subject-level records
-- `NB_MIN_CELL_SIZE` - sets a minimum cohort result size
+- `NB_MIN_CELL_SIZE`: minimum matching subject threshold for dataset visibility in queries

-For more details on these and other environment variables, check the [Environment variable reference](#environment-variables-reference)
+For more details on all available environment variables, check the [Environment variable reference](#environment-variables-reference)

 #### Set node proxy network